Wolfgang1208/CITS5501_local/note/lec4.md

 - Instead of writing 4294967296 tests for java.lang.Math.abs, we might instead try to ensure that
   - We have tested it with a positive **int**, negative **int**, 0
+- Why?
+Because in all likelihood, java.lang.Math.abs will treat all positive **int**s thet same - once we've tested a few positive **int**s, changes are that testing moew isn't go to make any difference.
+- We have grouped the possible inputs into what are called equivalence classes - sets of values which (for some property we choose) can be treated as equivalent.

+# Boundaries

+- So having divided up the **int**s into positive, negative and 0, we might decide to test java.lang.Math.abs with, say, the numbers 32, -4059, and 0.
+- Knowing that when programmers make mistakes, it is often around the boundaries of things, we might also test the numbers 1 and -1 (and perhaps the numbers -2^31 and 2^31 - 1) - why those numbers?

 # Mutating other state